Is Soy Milk Safe?

 I recently read an article that warns that soy milk is a rip-off and contains a lot of bad stuff.
 It advises making your own soy milk using soy beans, water and a soy milk machine.
 Is commercially available soy milk unsafe?
 If so, what do you recommend?

-Remember, for centuries Asians have been eating lots of soy foods, and the supposed terrible consequences of soy consumption haven’t materialized among them.
-In fact some traditional soy-rich Asian diets are associated with lower risks of breast and prostate cancer than western diets.
+Remember, Asians have been eating lots of soy foods for centuries, and the supposed terrible consequences of soy consumption haven’t materialized among them.
+In fact, traditional soy-rich Asian diets are associated with lower risks of breast and prostate cancer than Western diets.

-Based on the weight of available evidence, I remain convinced that soy is safe and nutritious when eaten in relatively whole and unrefined forms in reasonable amounts.
-I recommend one to two daily servings, which can include a cup of soymilk, a half cup of tofu, tempeh or green soybeans (edamame) or roasted soy nuts.
-Soymilk provides all the benefits of cow’s milk, without the milk protein (casein), which can increase mucus production and irritate the immune system in some people, and milk sugar (lactose), which can cause digestive distress if you lack the enzyme that breaks it down.
+Based on the weight of available evidence, I remain convinced that moderate, regular consumption of whole soy products is safe and beneficial.
+I recommend one to two daily servings, which can include a cup of soy milk, a half cup of tofu, tempeh or green soybeans (edamame), or roasted soy nuts.
+Soy milk provides all the benefits of cow’s milk, without the milk protein (casein), which can increase mucus production and irritate the immune system in some people, and milk sugar (lactose), which can cause digestive distress if you lack the enzyme that breaks it down.

-One cup of soymilk contains four to 10 grams of soy protein, and 20 to 40 mg of isoflavones, plant chemicals that may act like estrogen but probably account for soy’s protective effect against hormonally driven cancers (especially when soy is part of the diet from early childhood).
-While soymilk is high in calcium, it doesn’t have as much as cow’s milk so it is important to look for a brand that is fortified with calcium.
+One cup of soy milk contains four to 10 grams of soy protein, and 20 to 40 mg of isoflavones, plant compounds that may act like estrogen but probably account for soy’s protective effect against hormonally driven cancers (especially when soy is part of the diet from early childhood).
+While soy milk is high in calcium, it doesn’t have as much as cow’s milk so it is important to look for a brand that is fortified with calcium.

-I recommend certain precautions when buying soymilk.
-Since many soy crops are heavily treated with pesticides, always buy organic soy products.
-I also recommend avoiding brands of soymilk that contain the thickening agent carrageenan, a seaweed derivative, which I believe may be harmful, especially to the intestinal tract.
+For those who don’t have the time or inclination to make their own soy milk, I believe commercially available soy milk products are safe, but I do recommend certain precautions.
+Since many soy crops are heavily treated with pesticides, always buy certified organic soy products.
+I also recommend avoiding brands of soy milk that contain the thickening agent carrageenan, a seaweed derivative, which I believe may be harmful, especially to the intestinal tract.
+(If you have other concerns about soy products, read my recent column on “Rethinking Soy?”)

 Andrew Weil, M.D.